On 21 November 1981 the final Jinty was published.

 Whether Jinty readers would really have been thrilled or excited by the news might well have been another matter.
 The Tammy & Jinty merger published two letters from former Jinty readers who weren’t.

 The last seven issues could be considered a countdown to the merger, with a reprint of the seven-part series on Monday’s Child is Fair of Face, Tuesday’s Child is Full of Grace etc, short filler stories and Gaye’s attempts to farewell Sir Roger end in disappointment because he failed to pass the test to the House of Ghosts.
-She does not realise he deliberately failed his test because he thought she miss him too much.
+She does not realise he deliberately failed his test because he thought she would miss him too much.
 But in the last issue, Gaye finds out what Sir Roger did and, when she wangles him another another tryout, she makes sure he passes.
 Only one long serial, The Bow Street Runner, began, and would conclude in the Tammy & Jinty merger.

 Two stories, Worlds Apart and (probably) Dracula’s Daughter, suffered rushed endings, evidently to clear the decks for the seven-issue countdown.
 Worlds Apart was the greater casualty of this; the final of the six dream worlds it explored was clearly cut too short.
 That world was only allowed one and a half episodes while the others had four or five.
 The result was an unsatisfactory exploration of the final world in the name of a rushed conclusion.
 Dracula’s Daughter gives the impression it may have been cut a bit short as well, but fortunately not so drastically that you would notice too much.